 Orca supports importing and exporting GPX files.

-When importing or exporting to GPX, GPX Waypoints will be saved as Spots, while GPX tracks will be saved as Routes.
+When importing or exporting to GPX, GPX Waypoints will be saved as 'Spots', whilst GPX tracks will be saved as 'Routes'.

 How do I import a GPX file?